epilande/alfred-browser-tabs/README.md

 ## Why?

-You have hundreds of tabs open that you need to swift through and ain't nobody got time for that.
+You have hundreds of tabs open that you need to sift through and ain't nobody got time for that.

 ## Features